 A public library is a symbol of equality and opportunity.
 Its doors are open to everyone; its contents free to all who want to learn.
 Many major cities across the United States count their public libraries as a centerpiece to their architectural character, and for many people a visit to the library may be their first introduction to architecture.
-The new San Diego Central Library is an example of one of these inspirational architectural centerpieces open to everyone.
+The new San Diego Central Library is an example of one of these inspirational architectural centerpieces completely accessible to the public.

 Concrete work on the building is just winding down, and the new library will open to the public in July 2013.
 Concrete subcontractor on the project was Morley Construction Company’s concrete group out of San Diego, Calif.
-Morley spent nearly 18 months on site, averaging 70 employees on the job.
+Morley spent nearly 18 months on site, averaging about 70 employees on the job throughout the construction.

 The project is an epic accomplishment in concrete construction.
 Unique elements include roof cantilevers exceeding 11 feet, hybrid structural systems, 6-foot-square and larger mass concrete columns, and a 46-foot-tall and 70-foot-wide concrete gravity arch.
 “Even the guys who have been at Morley a long time refer to it as a landmark project in their careers,” shares Sean Fleming, project manager with Morley Construction Company.
 “It will be an iconic structure for the city, and its domed silhouette is sure to become a signature of the San Diego skyline.”